wallago-caite/credit-risk-classification/Credit_Risk/report-template.md

 Using bulleted lists, describe the accuracy scores and the precision and recall scores of all machine learning models.

+* Machine Learning Model 1 (logistic regression):
+- Accuracy -
+    - .99
+- Precision -
+    - 1 on low-risk loans
+    - .85 on high-risk loans
+- Recall -
+    - .99 on low-risk loans
+    - .91 on high-risk loans

+* Machine Learning Model 2 (logistic regression with SMOTE to resampling):
+- Accuracy -
+    - High- .99
+- Precision -
+    - 1 on low-risk loans
+    - .85 on high-risk loans
+- Recall -
+    - .99 on low-risk loans
+    - 1 on high-risk loans

-* Machine Learning Model 1:
+* Machine Learning Model 3 (logistic regression with gridsearch hyperparameter tuning):
-* Description of Model 1 Accuracy, Precision, and Recall scores.
-- Accuracy
+- Accuracy -
+    - High- .99
-- Precision
+- Precision -
+    - 1 on low-risk loans
+    - .85 on high-risk loans
-- Recall
+- Recall -
+    - .99 on low-risk loans
+    - 1 on high-risk loans

 ## Summary

 Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:

 * Which one seems to perform best?
 How do you know it performs best?
-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )

-If you do not recommend any of the models, please justify your reasoning.
+Resampling /balancing this dataset does allow the model to perform better.
+Therefore SMOTE resampling would be recommended.
+Essentially we have a lot of low-risk loans and not as many high-risk loans.
+This leads to each high-risk loan having a relatively high weight in the sampling set, underfitting the dataset.

+ Performance does depend on the problem we are trying to solve.
+In this instance, by forcing this model to perform better by resampling,  we get more false positive identification of "true low-risk loans."
+There are more loans that could default identified and positive low-risk.
+This leaves the loan-issuer at higher risk of providing capital to applicants that otherwise would be rejected.

+ It might be good to have a "hybrid" style model, where this more accurate system is used for loans under $30k and then any loan over that amount would be skewed in favor of rejection, thus limiting the loan-issuer's exposure.